paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-101a-fight-and-combat-rampant-iranian-missile-exports.md

   (B) *Current visas revoked*

-    (i) *In general* — The visa or other entry documentation of any alien described in subsection (a) 22 So in original.
-Probably should be “subparagraph (A)”. is subject to revocation regardless of the issue date of the visa or other entry documentation.
+    (i) *In general* — The visa or other entry documentation of any alien described in subsection (a) is subject to revocation regardless of the issue date of the visa or other entry documentation.

     (ii) *Immediate effect* — A revocation under clause (i) shall, in accordance with section 221(i) of the Immigration and Nationality Act ([8 U.S.C.
 1201(i)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title8-section1201/i&num=0&edition=prelim))—